mattermost/docs/source/lifecycle/unsupported-legacy-releases.md

 #### Removed and Deprecated Features

  - We are removing support for Internet Explorer (IE11) in Mattermost v5.16.0, which releases on October 16, 2019.
 Learn more in our [forum post](https://forum.mattermost.org/t/mattermost-is-dropping-support-for-internet-explorer-ie11-in-v5-16/7575).
- - v4.10.0 as our current Extended Support Release (ESR) is coming to the end of its lifecycle.
+ - v4.10.0 as our current Extended Support Release (ESR) is coming to the end of its life cycle.
 We will be implementing version v5.9.0 as a new ESR starting July 16, 2019.
 Learn more in our [forum post](https://forum.mattermost.org/t/extended-support-release-update/7099).

 ### Bug Fixes
  - Fixed an issue where changing the timezone setting to "Set automatically" did not work on the mobile app.